Ihret/Konf_M20_Radman_Urbanek/README.md

 and afterwards the README.md was updated and seperated commitet

 ## Branches for testing ##
-- 15.4.2021: TU: added new branch for testing named theresatest
+- 15.04.2021: TU: added new branch for testing - named "theresatest"
+- 15.04.2021; MR: added new branch for testing - named "marioBranchTest"